 From DAO to NAO

-How combining human autonomy with AI agency is creating the next evolution of decentralized work
+How combining human autonomy with AI agency is creating the next evolution of networked organizations and the future of work.

 Call this semantic nitpicking if you want—you might be right.
 But language shapes reality, especially in organizations.
 The difference between "Human Resources Department" and "People Support Team" might seem trivial until you're the one dealing with either.
 Same energy, different universe.